ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-In the response we have to get `-1`, which means true.
-We could send a **slice** and a **cell** if required.
-It would be enough to create a Slice or Cell and transfer it instead of BigInt, specifying the appropriate type.
+The response must be `-1`, meaning the result is true.
+It is also possible to send a slice and a cell if required.
+It would be enough to create a Slice or Cell and transfer it instead of using the BigInt, specifying the appropriate type.

-### Contract deploy via wallet
+### Contract Deployment via Wallet

-In chapter three, we deployed our wallet.
-To do this, we first sent some TON and then a transaction from this wallet to deploy the contract.
-However, it is not broadly used with external transactions and is primarily used for wallets.
-While developing contracts, the deployment process is initialized by **internal messages**.
+In chapter three, we deployed a wallet.
+To accomplish this, we initially sent some TON and then a transaction from the wallet to deploy a smart contract.
+However, this process is not broadly used with external transactions and is often primarily used for wallets only.
+While developing contracts, the deployment process is initialized by sending internal messages.

-We will use the smart V3R2 wallet contract that was used in [the third chapter](/develop/smart-contracts/tutorials/wallet#compiling-our-wallet-code).
-In this case, set `subwallet_id` to `3` or any other number that you want to get a different address when using the same private key (changeable):
+To accomplish this, will use the V3R2 wallet smart contract that was used in [the third chapter](/develop/smart-contracts/tutorials/wallet#compiling-our-wallet-code).
+In this case, we’ll set the `subwallet_id` to `3` or any other number needed to retrieve another address when using the same private key (its changeable):

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">